The Daily Show: The Opposition with Jordan Klepper

 On April 4, 2017, Comedy Central announced a brand-new spinoff to occupy the 11:30 p.m. time slot which had not had an original show since the canceling of The Nightly Show with Larry Wilmore.
 The Daily Shows senior correspondent Jordan Klepper was enlisted as host, with Klepper, Stuart Miller, and Trevor Noah serving as executive producers.
 The show intends to "satirize the hyperbolic, conspiracy-laden noise machine that is the alternative-media landscape on both the right and left."

 The show aired from September 25, 2017, to June 28, 2018.
 Comedy Central announced that Klepper would be hosting a new primetime weekly talk show, Klepper, which debuted in 2019.

 The Daily Show: Ears Edition

 In February 2018, The Daily Show: Ears Edition podcast was launched as companion piece to the main program, often featuring extended information and additional interviews.
+It replaced The Daily Show Podcast without Jon Stewart.
 In December 19, Comedy Central launched a 5-episode mini-series podcast called The Daily Show Podcast Universe.